Wychwood Brewery

 Wychwood Brewery was a brewery and pub chain based in Witney, Oxfordshire, England.
 The brand is currently owned by Carlsberg Britvic.
-Hobgoblin, a 5.2% abv brown ale, was the company's flagship brand.
+Hobgoblin, a 4.5% (previously 5.2%) abv brown ale, was the company's flagship brand.

 Wychwood Brewery produced around 50,000 barrels (8,200,000 L) of cask ale each year, and was the United Kingdom's largest brewer of organic ales.
 Wychwood filtered and bottled beers are exported all over the world by their export partners Sovereign Beverage Company, to countries including North America, Germany, Sweden, France, Australia, Russia, Japan, Israel and Singapore.

 The brewery was known for its character-based label artwork, inspired by the myths and legends surrounding the ancient Wychwood Forest.

 Carlsberg Marston’s Brewing Company (CMBC) closed the brewery in November 2023.